Citykleta/api-now/README.md

 ### software

-You need to have installed on your machine [Docker]() in order to run a database and a tile server.
+You need to have installed on your machine [Docker](https://www.docker.com/) in order to run a database and a tile server.
-[Nodejs]() must be installed too in order to run the web API
+[Nodejs](https://nodejs.org/en/) must be installed too in order to run the web API server

 ### data fixture